stevehuanghe/scene_graph/README.md

 He Huang, Shunta Saito, Yuta Kikuchi, Eiichi Matsumoto, Wei Tang, Philip S. Yu

+Part of this work was done while He Huang was an intern at Preferred Networks.

 [Paper](https://arxiv.org/abs/2009.13331) published in ACCV'2020.

 In this paper, we propose to factorize  scene graph parsing as a combination of classification and ranking problems and propose a contrasting cross-entropy (CCE) loss and a Ranker module to address these two tasks repectively.
 Experiments show that our framework is able to help several scene graph models alleviate the class imbalance problem in scene graph parsing.